-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-The managed care organization (MCO) registered nurse (RN) service coordinator (SC) will monitor the quality of care and services provided to meet the needs of the Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) members receiving Adult Foster Care (AFC) services.
-The SC will appropriately address any issues identified to protect the health and safety of the member.
+The managed care organization (MCO) registered nurse (RN) service coordinator will monitor the quality of care and services provided to meet the needs of the STAR+PLUS Home and Community Based Services (HCBS) program members receiving adult foster care (AFC) services.
+The service coordinator will appropriately address any issues identified to protect the health and safety of the member.

-During regular monitoring visits, the MCO RN SC must contact the MCO management and MCO-contracted AFC provider agency, if applicable, if the AFC home provider is not meeting the member's needs or the home provider requires additional support or training to meet the member’s needs.
+During regular monitoring visits, the MCO RN service coordinator must contact the MCO management and MCO-contracted AFC provider agency, if applicable, if the AFC home provider is not meeting the member's needs or the home provider requires additional support or training to meet the member’s needs.
 The AFC member's physical and medical condition must be carefully monitored to determine whether initial problems are resolved and/or whether new problems are arising due to decreased functional capacity or illness.

 Form 2327, Individual/Member and Provider Agreement (see No. 1 under Miscellaneous Arrangements), is used to document special monitoring schedules and other resources used in the plan of care.
 When the AFC home provider moves in with the AFC member, it is the MCO's responsibility to ensure the AFC member's needs are being met, and there are no health and safety concerns.
 If concerns are reported or identified, the AFC member's rights must be protected and adjustments to the care plan made accordingly.